Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: Introduction

 \section{Introduction}

-The goal of this paper is to answer the following question: given $p$ a prime, $0\leq f,a\leq 2$, and $G$ a group, is there a genus two curve over a field of characteristic $p$ that has automorphism group $G$ and whose Jacobian variety has $p$-rank $f$ and $a$-rank $a$?
-If the answer is affirmative, we would also like to obtain more information about the properties of the set of curves satisfying these conditions.\\
+The goal of this paper is to answer the following question: given a prime $p$, $0\leq f,a\leq 2$, and a group $G$, is there a genus two curve over a field of characteristic $p$ that has automorphism group $G$ and whose Jacobian variety has $p$-rank $f$ and $a$-number $a$?
+If the answer is affirmative, we would also like to obtain more information about the set of curves satisfying these conditions.\\

-One thing that we can do is to study what the locus of the curves satisfying these properties looks like inside of the coarse moduli space of genus two curves $M_2$.
+One possible approach is to study the locus of curves satisfying these properties inside the coarse moduli space of genus two curves $M_2$.
 The reason why this approach is convenient is because an explicit description of this moduli space is known, and we can perform computations in it using mathematical software, in our case Magma \cite{Bosma1997TheLanguage}.
 The code is available in \href{https://github.com/AlvaroGohe/Intersections-of-strata-in-the-moduli-space-of-genus-2-curves}{this repository}.\\